 June 2000: GPU booked a $450 million loss when it sold its electricity transmission business, PowerNet Victoria, to Singapore Power for $2.1 billion.
 Sing Inc were advised by Morgan Stanley's Sheldon Trainor and Alan Young, then with Deutsche, advised the seller.

-July 2000: AGL spins off its pipeline assets into the Australian Pipeline Trust with Catherine Brenner from ABN AMRO the leader investment banker on the deal.
+July 2000: AGL spins off its pipeline assets into the Australian Pipeline Trust with Catherine Brenner (later the chair of AMP) from ABN AMRO the lead investment banker on the deal.

-October 2000:Utilicorp (now Aquila) and AMP pay $4.38 a share for a cornerstone shareholding in WA gas utility Alinta Gas before it is floated by the Court government at the knockdown price of $2.25 a share.
-Mark Cross from Deutsche advised the WA Government and AMP was the official advisor to Aquila back when George Trumbull was dreaming of building an inhouse investment banking team.
+October 2000:Utilicorp (now Aquila) and AMP pay $4.38 a share or $319 million for a cornerstone 45% shareholding in WA gas utility Alinta Gas before it was floated by the Court government at the knockdown price of $2.25 a share, meaning taxpayers only received $517 million.
+Mark Cross from Deutsche advised the WA Government and AMP was the official advisor to Aquila back when George Trumbull was dreaming of building an in-house investment banking team.

 November 2000: China Light & Power progressively buys 92% of Yallourn power station for $1.84 billion as PowerGen, Itochu, AMP, Hastings and NSW State Super cop a $500 million loss.
 CLP advised by Bob Rawlinson from JP Morgan and the sellers were helped by Dresdner and Richard Elmslie from UBS.